HassamMirza804/Image-caption-generator/README.md

 ### 🎥 Demo Video

-Here is a quick demo of the application in action.
+Here is a quick demo of the model in action.